M-Elsayed9/Bank-Application/README.md

 -The file is already located inside the cloned repository

--Enter one of the letters to decide which functionalty would you like to use
+-Enter one of the letter to decide which functionalty would you like to use

 Choices:
 b - get balance, d - deposit, w - withdraw, a - add account, h - get account with higest balance, q - quit